robonxt-ai/opensouls-community-old-forked/raggy-knows-open-souls/rag/opensouls.md

 ### Soul Blueprint

-Creating a soul powered by the **Soul Engine** begins with creation of a soul `Blueprint` in the `/src` directory of a soul's project, which defines the execution of a something we call a soul's `Subroutine`.
+Creating a soul powered by the **Soul Engine** begins with creation of a soul `Blueprint` in the `/src` directory of a soul's project, which defines the execution of the soul.

-> ⓘ The nomenclature of subroutine is inspired by named by the subroutines of Data in Star Trek, which encapsulate an entity performing a particular skill or behavior in a defined scenario over some particular time.

 Specifically, the `Blueprint` is defined and exported in the `src/soul.ts` file of a project.
 Let's consider the following example `Blueprint`: